mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/installation.md

                         host:  sandbox.prestacms.fr
 {% endhighlight %}

-And import it in you main config.yml file with the main PrestaCMS configuration like this :
+And import PrestaCMS configuration in /app/config/config.yml like this :

 {% highlight yaml %}
 imports: